chef/automate/components/docs-chef-io/content/automate/ha-on-premise-deployment-prerequisites.md

 ### Load Balancer

-Load Balancers in on-premise deployment are set up according to [Chef Automate HA Architecture](/automate/ha/#chef-automate-ha-architecture/).
+Load Balancers in on-premise deployment need to be set up according to [Chef Automate HA Architecture](/automate/ha/#chef-automate-ha-architecture/).

 You can set up your [load balancer](/automate/loadbalancer_configuration/) using: